 The vestibular system is responsible for the sensation of motion, both in linear and angular directions.
 The semicircular canals and otoliths are responsible for this process.
-Vertigo is a deficit in either the sensation of motion (i.e. an issue with the semicircular canals) or a centralised issue with the procession of information from the semicircular canals.
-Hence the differentiation of central and peripheral causes of vertigo.
+Vertigo is a deficit in either the sensation of motion (i.e. an issue with the semicircular canals) or a centralized issue with the processing of information from the semicircular canals.

 Pathophysiology of benign paroxysmal positional vertigo (BPPV)

-BPPV is due to loose otoliths in the semicircular canals (although various textbooks provide different answers.
-Some claim BPPV is caused by debris in the canal.)
+BPPV is due to loose otoliths in the semicircular canals.
 These are usually found within the posterior canal.
 They are disturbed by head movement and cause the brief vertigo sensations experienced in BPPV.

-BPPV is a common condition with a favourable prognosis.
+BPPV is a common condition with a good prognosis.
 It remits without treatment in around 30% of patients.
-Almost all patients do not suffer from the condition at 6 months post onset.
+And almost all patients do not suffer from the condition at 6 months post onset.

 Pathophysiology of labrynthitis

-Labyrinthitis is caused by inflammation of the labyrinthine and as such its onset is rapid.
+Labyrinthitis is caused by inflammation of the labyrinthine and its associated vertigo has a rapid onset.
 Infection of the membranous labyrinth can result in intraluminal fibrosis and ossification.
-Infections can spread from the middle ear (otitis media) to the inner ear and internal auditory canal.
-Here, inflammation can cause sensations of vertigo.
+Infections can spread from the middle ear (otitis media) to the inner ear and internal auditory canal and cause sensations of vertigo.